dwp/dwp-components/styles/theme/README.md

 # GOV.UK Shareable Styles

-This repository provides a framework agnostic theme for intended use alongside any [CSS-in-JS](#TODO) framework.
+This repository provides a framework agnostic theme for intended use alongside any object or tagged template literal framework.

 It contains properties and helpers, extracted directly from the SASS-authored [govuk-frontend](#TODO) library.
-If you're looking for the components, [click here](#TODO).
+If you're looking for the components, [click here](/components/react).

 > The styles and variables included inside the `govuk-frontend` are automatically extracted at build time and **not** hardcoded into this library.